-Our Father does want us to know who He is and to worship him and Jesus in a certain way (John 4:24).
+God does want us to know who He is and to worship him and Jesus in a certain way (John 4:24).
+He wants us to understand, at a basic level, what it means for the Godhead to be one.

-In order to combat the Gnostics and their false doctrines that Jesus only appeared to be made of flesh when he came to die for man's sin, but really was not (2John 7; 1John 4:2 - 3), John emphasizes his humanity but affirms his ultimate Deity.
+In order to combat the Gnostics and their false doctrines that Jesus only appeared to be made of flesh when he came to die for man's sin, but really was not (2John 7; 1John 4:2 - 3), John emphasizes his humanity but affirms his ultimate Deity (his oneness with God).

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being through Him, and not even one thing that was created came into being without Him . . .
 And the Word became flesh, and tabernacled among us (John 1:1 - 3, 14).

 Jesus is, without a doubt, 'the Word.'
 Another key section showing the true identity of Jesus is in John 5, where the Jews wanted to murder Christ because he made himself equal to God (John 5:17 - 18).

 Unlike the Jews of his day, Christ referred to God the Father in a way they believed was blasphemous.
 Jesus also said in John something the Jews wanted him dead for proclaiming.
 He stated 'I and the Father are one' (John 10:30), something the Jews fully understood referenced the God of all creation.
 After the Lord spoke these words they sought to immediately stone him!
 Jesus side-stepped the accusations thrown at him by quoting Psalms 82:6 to affirm he was God's son.